c0dehamster/tip-calculator-app/README.md

 This is my second attempt on this project.
 I learned more about the HTML form component, form input validation, and this time, I managed to finish the project.

+The description did not specify certain details, like how the app should handle non-numerical input values.
+I decided to provide an error message.
+Another way to solve this problem would be to prevent a user from entering any characters but digits.

 To make a group of mutually excluding buttons, I decided to use radio buttons stripped of their default styling.
 It allowed to simplify the JS code required to make them work.

 ### Continued development